-- 6.2.1 The 2003 survey of breeding birds on in-bye land found no evidence of Annex 1 or regularly occurring migratory birds for which the South Pennine Moors SPA has been selected using land associated with the settlements within the Bradford Core Strategy.
-However, more recent surveys undertaken by West Yorkshire Ecology this year (2012) have shown a number of locations used by Annex 1 and migratory birds (section 5.2) including Golden Plover, Merlin and Short-eared Owl.
-These are concentrated along the moorland fringe to the west of Keighley, Oxenhope and Denholme; an area to the north west of Ilkley Moor south of Addingham and another important area to the south east of Rombalds / Ilkley Moor north of the settlements of Bingley and Baildon. - 6.2.2 Development that impinges upon these areas of supporting habitat, either directly or indirectly, may result in a loss of habitat and consequent decline in the population and range of these species within the SPA.
+- 7.2.1 The 2003 survey of breeding birds on in-bye land found no evidence of Annex 1 or regularly occurring migratory birds for which the South Pennine Moors SPA has been selected using land associated with the settlements within the Bradford Core Strategy.
+However, more recent surveys undertaken by West Yorkshire Ecology during 2012 and 2013 have shown a number of locations used by Annex 1 and migratory birds (section 5.2) including Golden Plover, Merlin and Short-eared Owl.
+These are concentrated along the moorland fringe to the west of Keighley, Oxenhope and Denholme; an area to the north west of Ilkley Moor south of Addingham and another important area to the south east of Rombalds / Ilkley Moor north of the settlements of Bingley and Baildon. - 7.2.2 Development that impinges upon these areas of supporting habitat, either directly or indirectly, may result in a loss of habitat and consequent decline in the population and range of these species within the SPA.
+The Core Strategy has responded to this risk within policy SC8 which states that a precautionary approach will be taken to the review and identification of potential greenfield sites for development based on an assessment of carrying capacity using the available evidence from bird and habitat surveys.

-- 6.2.3 There is evidence of degradation to the bog habitats of the qualifying bird species of the SPA (particularly Golden Plover and Dunlin) as a result of atmospheric pollution, both from industrial sources (past and present) and road traffic emissions.
-The nitrogen and acid deposition loading at all locations investigated was found to significantly exceed the critical load. - 6.2.4 However, linking pollution loads to development proposed through the Core Strategy is not straight forward and at present there is insufficient data to enable the nature of impacts, where and when they might manifest themselves, to be properly explored.
-Rombalds / Ilkley Moor is unlikely to be affected (because there are no major roads passing within 200m of the SPA boundary), but Haworth and Oxenhope Moors could be affected, particularly in the vicinity of A6033 Hebden Bridge Road.
-The most substantial impacts are likely to continue to occur around Rishworth and Moss Moors where a number of road corridors cross the Pennines towards Greater Manchester, although impacts here are likely to be from a combination of sources.
+7.2.3 There is evidence of degradation to the bog habitats of the qualifying bird species of the SPA (particularly Golden Plover and Dunlin) as a result of atmospheric pollution, both from industrial sources (past and present) and road traffic emissions.
+The nitrogen and acid deposition loading at all locations investigated was found to significantly exceed the critical load.

+- 7.2.4 However, linking pollution loads to development proposed through the Core Strategy is not straight forward and at present there is insufficient data to enable the nature of impacts, where and when they might manifest themselves, to be properly explored.
+Haworth and Oxenhope Moors could be affected, particularly in the vicinity of A6033 Hebden Bridge Road.
+The most substantial impacts are likely to continue to occur around Rishworth and Moss Moors where a number of road corridors cross the Pennines towards Greater Manchester, although impacts here are likely to be from a combination of sources. - 7.2.5 It is recommended that more detailed testing and traffic modelling is undertaken during the pre-allocations testing stage which will precede development of the Allocations DPD.